I can’t work today.

 • “I like that all leaders would have a line of sight.”

 “I love the idea, I just think it takes the human side of care for our employees out.
-When someone calls out or is late I reach out and see if they are ok.” - GM
+When someone calls out or is late I reach out and see if they are ok.”

 Expanding on call outs

-• Leaders rarely used the billboard for last-minute changes
+• Leaders were rarely using the billboard